Years of Lead (Italy): Kidnapping and assassination of Aldo Moro

-On March 16, 1978, Aldo Moro was kidnapped by the Red Brigades (then led by Mario Moretti) and five of his security detail were killed.
+On 16 March 1978, Aldo Moro was kidnapped by the Red Brigades (then led by Mario Moretti), and five of his security detail were killed.
 Aldo Moro was a left-leaning Christian Democrat who served several times as prime minister; before his murder, he had been trying to include the Italian Communist Party (PCI), headed by Enrico Berlinguer, in the government through a deal called the Historic Compromise.
-PCI was, at the time, the largest communist party in western Europe; was mainly because of its non-extremist and pragmatic stance, its growing independence from Moscow and its eurocommunist doctrine.
+PCI was, at the time, the largest communist party in Western Europe; mainly because of its non-extremist and pragmatic stance, its growing independence from Moscow and its eurocommunist doctrine.
 The PCI was especially strong in areas such as Emilia Romagna, where it had stable government positions and mature practical experience, which may have contributed to a more pragmatic approach to politics.
 The Red Brigades were fiercely opposed by the Communist Party and trade unions: some left-wing politicians used the expression "comrades who do wrong" (Compagni che sbagliano).
-Franco Bonisoli, one of RB's members who participated at the kidnapping, declared that the decision to kidnap Moro "was taken a week before, a day was decided, it could have been March 15 or 17".
+Franco Bonisoli, one of RB's members who participated in the kidnapping, declared that the decision to kidnap Moro "was taken a week before, a day was decided, it could have been 15 or 17 March".

-On May 9, 1978, after a summary "trial of the people", Moro was murdered by Mario Moretti with, it was also determined, the participation of Germano Maccari.
+On 9 May 1978, after a summary "trial of the people", Moro was murdered by Mario Moretti with, it was also determined, the participation of Germano Maccari.
 The corpse was found that same day in the trunk of a red Renault 4 in via Michelangelo Caetani, in downtown Rome.
 A consequence there was the fact that the PCI did not gain executive power.

-Moro's assassination was followed by a large clampdown on the social movement, including the arrest of many members of Autonomia Operaia, including, Oreste Scalzone and political philosopher Antonio Negri (arrested on 7 April 1979).
+Moro's assassination was followed by a large clampdown on the social movement, including the arrest of many members of Autonomia Operaia, including Oreste Scalzone and political philosopher Antonio Negri (arrested on 7 April 1979).

 1979

-Active armed organization grew from 2 in 1969 to 91 in 1977 and 269 in 1979.
+Active armed organizations grew from 2 in 1969 to 91 in 1977 and 269 in 1979.
 In that year there were 659 attacks.